ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/traits.png" alt="Img" style="width: 800px;"/> </center>
 <center>Plant traits across different species.</center>

-__The aims of this tutorial are to create a trait-trait correlation plot using plant trait data in a wide format, then to convert this wide data format to long data format, to summarize the data (i.e., calculate a mean, max, min, range, and quantiles per trait and species), and finally to graph the raw and summarized data.__
+__The aims of this tutorial are to create a trait-trait correlation plot using plant trait data in a wide format, then to convert this wide data format to long data format, to summarize the data (i.e., calculate a mean, max, min, range, and quantiles per trait and species) and finally to graph the raw and summarized data.__

 #### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
 The script for this tutorial `Plant_Traits.R` and the data `TraitData_CodingClub.RData` are in the `plant_traits` folder.